cherrisimo/oekolopoly-rl/README.md

 Note: **Python 3.8** is the required for this project because of the module [pytype](https://github.com/cherrisimo/pytype).
 Also please use the [environment](https://github.com/cherrisimo/oekolopoly-rl/tree/main/oekolopoly) provided in **this repository** as it is the latest code version of the game Oekolopoly.

+Note: Download the files provided in this repository beforehand to easily copy-paste them to their respective folders once RL-Baselines3-Zoo is installed.

 ### Let's get started:
-Please use the command prompt for the instrcutions below:
+Please use the command prompt for the instructions below:

 1. Create a new environment with **tensorflow** and the required Python version installed as followed: